lsst-sqre/phalanx/docs/applications/gafaelfawr/storage.rst

      persistence:
        storageClass: "standard-rwo"

-in the ``values-*.yaml`` file for that environment under the ``gafaelfawr`` key.
+in the ``values-*.yaml`` file for that environment.

+You may want to change the reclaim policy from the default.
-In this configuration, you may want to start Gafaelfawr so that the persistent volume claim and corresponding persistent volume has been created, locate that persistent volume, and then change its reclaim policy from the default (usually ``Delete``) to ``Retain``.
+First, start Gafaelfawr so that hte persistent volume claim and corresponding persistent volume have been created.
+Then, locate that persistent volume and change its reclaim policy from the default (usually ``Delete``) to ``Retain``.
 This provides some additional protection against wiping the storage in accidents or application redeployments that cause the ``StatefulSet`` and its ``PersistentVolumeClaim`` to be deleted.

 Existing ``PersistentVolumeClaim``